alexisdrakopoulos/ising_cnn/README.md

 ## Configuration, Dependencies and Directory Structure

-This section discusses the `config.ini` file, as well as the folder structure that the project comes with and its behaviors in terms of filling the folder structure.
+This section discusses the `config.ini` file, as well as the folder structure that the project comes with and its behaviours in terms of filling the folder structure.
 Dependencies are also discussed.

 ### Config File